In this comparison, we’ll compare Shark’s two new upright models – the Shark Vertex AZ2002 and the Rotator Adv LA502.

 The Shark Vertex has a 1344 watts motor that generates a suction of 104” of water lift and 105 cfm of airflow at the hose.

 The Rotator has a 910 watts motor, yet, it has more suction power than the old Navigator NV350 series with a 1200 watts motor.
-To give you an idea, the NV352 – Shark’s best selling upright – has a suction of 81” of water lift and 76 CFM airflow at the hose.
-So, the suction and airflow numbers for Rotator are upwards of the NV352.
+To give you an idea, the NV352 – Shark’s best-selling upright – has a suction of 81” of water lift and 76 CFM airflow at the hose.
+So, Rotator’s suction and airflow numbers are upwards of the Navigator NV352.

-Now, if you want to own the Vertex solely because of its high suction number, you should not.
-Suction alone doesn’t equate to higher cleaning performance as suction without airflow is useless.
-Airflow is what moves debris from floors to the canister.
+If you want to own the Vertex solely because of its high suction number, you should not.
+Suction alone doesn’t equate to higher cleaning performance, as suction without airflow is useless, and airflow is what moves debris from floors to the canister.

 Here’s a great explanation of the difference between suction and airflow by Bill from VacLab.

-So, a good airflow should always be the priority over suction.
+So, good airflow should always be the priority over suction.